neonvoidx/homepage/content/gaming-on-linux.md

 	- `-w 3440 -h 1440` width and height for game content
 	- `-W 3440 -H 1440` width and height for output window (you can set this and the one above)

 As I mentioned previously, it also possible to run Gamescope from a display manager, i.e from your TTY, which will work similar to how Steam Deck or the new Steam Machine works.
-The downside is if you have things you want open like discord, web browser etc, you shouldn't need to run Gamescope like this unless you're making a living room Linux home-rolled Steam machine
+The downside is if you have things you want open like discord, web browser etc, you shouldn't need to run Gamescope like this unless you're making a living room Linux home-rolled Steam machine.

 ## How to use Gamescope
 1. Install using your distributions package manager or build from source